 • Experiment—but be ruthless with your time

 Some of the strategies I talk about cost you nothing to implement… except the willingness to do so.
 Others will require a financial investment.
-But if you either want to be full-time colorist or just have color correction as a serious speciality, the investment easily pays itself off.
+But if you either want to be a full-time colorist or just have color correction as a serious specialty, the investment easily pays itself off.

 I hope this series helped organize your thoughts about your color correction workflow

 This presentation is one of my favorites.
 And for the past few years, it has languished on my hard drive.
 I’m psyched that it occurred to me to share it with you, here.
 These concepts helped me elevate my career.
 With diligence and intention on your part, I think they can do the same for you.

 As always, comments and questions are very welcomed!